Skip to content

 run: {|| ^tail -F /tmp/log.txt | lines | each {|line| $"[LOG] ($line)" } }

-The running service picks up the new spawn, stops the old pipeline, and starts the new one:
+The running service picks up the new create, stops the old pipeline, emits xs.service.log.replaced (with meta.update_id pointing at the new create), and a new xs.service.log.active follows for the reloaded task.

 Terminal window